DeFiOptions/DeFiOptions-core/README.md

 ### Open challenges

-There are a few major technical challenges that will need to get dealt with if the project gains traction and is deployed to mainnet:
+There are a few major technical challenges that need to get dealt with for DeFi Options to offer a fully featured user experience:

 * Development of a dapp front-end application to make the exchange accessible to non-developers ([in progress](https://github.com/remote-gildor/DeFiOptions-frontend))
 * ~~Design and implementation of a liquidity pool, which will involve knowledge in finance and option pricing models~~